code-philia/CoEdPilot-extension/README.md

-# ✏️ Edit Pilot
+# ✏️ CoEdPilot

-Edit Pilot is a Visual Studio Code extension that features automatic code edit recommendations.
+CoEdPilot is a Visual Studio Code extension that features automatic code edit recommendations.

 ## ⚙️ Functionality